cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 of network planning policies, deployment procedures, etc., without jeopardizing the daily operation of the real network.

-The main difference between network digital twin and simulation platforms is the use of interactive virtual-real mapping to support integration of model (e.g., emulation) based analysis in real network operations environments, up to and including closed loops for network operations automation.
-Simulation platforms can be considered as a predecessor of the network digital twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of network digital twin but with low fidelity and lacking for interactive interfaces to the real network.
-Compared with those classical approaches, key benefits of network digital twin can be summarized as follows:
+The main difference between Network Digital Twin and simulation platforms is the use of interactive virtual-real mapping to support integration of model (e.g., emulation) based analysis in real network operations environments, up to and including closed loops for network operations automation.
+Simulation platforms can be considered as a predecessor of the Network Digital Twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of Network Digital Twin but with low fidelity and lacking for interactive interfaces to the real network.
+Compared with those classical approaches, key benefits of Network Digital Twin can be summarized as follows:

 {: counter="bar" style="format (%c)"}